 DON’T: Use the crate for punishment time outs.

-If your dog is going to the bathroom in his crate:
+If your dog is going to the bathroom in their crate:

-- Review how long you leave your dog in the crate–it might be longer than he can hold.
+- Review how long you leave your dog in the crate–it might be longer than they can hold.

 - Take out the crate pad or blanket.
-The absorbent material might be prompting him to go.
+The absorbent material might be prompting your dog to go.